-> An ambitious expansion of programming and staff in the mid and late 1980s led to severe financial difficulties for BOEC.
-These financial difficulties in turn led to severe reductions in staff, which in turn led to severe reductions in programming.
+An ambitious expansion of programming and staff in the mid and late 1980s led to severe financial difficulties for BOEC.
+These financial difficulties in turn led to drastic reductions in staff, which in turn led to rigid reductions in programming.
 By 1990 the organization was operating without an Executive Director or Program Director, and was being run by the Board of Directors, who at times dug into their own pockets to pay the bills.
 Hence, the 1990 Board Retreat was a pivotal point in BOEC’s history.
 Faced with a gloomy future, the Board discussed a number of options and made the inspirational decision to save the organization, looking to its historical roots for support.
 With new direction and new leadership, BOEC began to expand the “earned revenue” concept adopted at the 1990 retreat into a philosophy of financial self-sufficiency for BOEC; much as BOEC had traditionally taught self-sufficiency to its clients.
 At its 1991 retreat the Board adopted the operating philosophy that earned revenue plus sustainable fund raising must cover operating expenses.
 Thus was born several new BOEC programs, including the Professional Challenge program, which provided experiential education for corporate clients.

 2000’s – Onwards & Upwards